lukateg/strength-age/README.md

 ## Removing things you don’t need

 • Don’t want Lemon Squeezy?
 Delete `convex/lemonSqueezy` folder and hooks that reference it.
+• Need details on configuring Lemon Squeezy?
+See `docs/lemon-squeezy-payments.md`.
 • No PostHog?
 Remove `src/providers/post-hog-provider.tsx` and the dependency.
 • Using only Stripe?
 Delete unused price/variant env vars.
 • Not building AI features?
 Remove `src/lib/ai/*` and related env vars.